ibexa/documentation-developer/docs/release_notes/ez_platform_v2.4.md

 - Adds possibility to load several content types in bulk using `ContentTypeService->loadContentTypeList()`.
 - `UserService` now exposes `isUser()` and `isUserGroup()`.
 They don't need to do a lookup to the database to tell if a content item is of type user or user group.

-#### Load multiple Locations
+#### Load multiple locations

-you're now able to load multiple Locations at once, using `LocationService->loadLocationList()`.
+You're now able to load multiple locations at once, using `LocationService->loadLocationList()`.
 The biggest benefit of this feature is saving load time on complex landing pages when HTTP cache is cold or disabled, including when in development mode.

 ### BC breaks and important behavior changes